burritoOverflow/burritooverflow.github.io/_posts/2021-03-22-II-Installation.markdown

 ![NPM 3](/assets/images/npm3.PNG)

-This same deployment process should be followed if deploying the application on a Linux/Windows instance—change the PORT environment variable to 443 (the application can be run without HTTPS, but setting samesite secure HTTP-only cookies requires HTTPS).
+This same deployment process should be followed if deploying the application on a Linux/Windows instance--change the PORT environment variable to 443 (the application can be run without HTTPS, but setting samesite secure HTTP-only cookies requires HTTPS).
 Also, it’s 2021 and getting an SSL certificate is simpler than ever.